mariostam/llm-feature-eng-recsys/README.md

 2.  **Select GPU Runtime:** In Colab, go to `Runtime > Change runtime type` and select `GPU` as the hardware accelerator.
 This will significantly speed up model training.
 3.  **Run All Cells:** Execute all cells in the notebook (`Runtime > Run all`).
 The notebook will automatically clone the repository, install dependencies, and run the full experiment, including hyperparameter tuning and statistical evaluation.

-## Conclusion & Future Work

-This project provides a robust framework for evaluating LLM-generated features in recommender systems.
-The findings demonstrate that LLM-generated features can be a viable alternative to human-curated ones without sacrificing predictive accuracy.